BrenoBaiardi/framework-level/README.md

 * Cucumber-Junit

 In Order to run the developed tests all is needed is to run the TestRunner class. it already contains the necessary configurations to be executed and target all BDD tests.
-After each run, the report will be available in *src/test/resources* as *index.html*
+After each run, the report will be available in *"src/test/resources/output [YYYY-MM-dd HH:mm:ss]"* as *index.html* to not overwrite the results.

 The CreateUserTest unit tests should be run independently to check for results.